 I know, I know!
-On to the recipe and the sweet + salty + tender deliciousness that is this shoyu chicken.
+On to the recipe and the sweet and salty and tender deliciousness that is this shoyu chicken.

 I wanted to come up with a recipe that would pair perfectly with some delicious sweet Iced Tea, and Hawaiian food sounded too good to be true.

-The husband is something of a macaroni-salad aficionado, so I’ve been looking for a chance to perfect my Hawaiian Mac Salad recipe, too (oh, I totally rocked it by the way – recipe is right here!).
+The husband is something of a macaroni-salad aficionado, so I’ve been looking for a chance to perfect my Hawaiian Mac Salad recipe, too (oh, I totally rocked it by the way!).

-I think the thing I love most about this recipe is how easy it is to remember.
+I think the thing I love most about this chicken shoyu recipe is how easy it is to remember.
 No kidding, every ingredient called for is just 1 of something.